chandan200209/mapty-app/README.md

 | Leaflet Library   | Interactive Map Integration        |

 ## 🚀 How It Works
-Allow the browser to detect your location
+Allow the browser to detect your location<br>
-Click on the map wherever inspiration (or sweat) hits you Log your workout metrics using the intuitive form Watch as your workouts populate the map & list in real time Keep pushing boundaries — the map updates to follow your success 🏆
+Click on the map wherever inspiration (or sweat) hits you<br>
+Log your workout metrics using the intuitive form<br>
+Watch as your workouts populate the map & list in real time<br>
+Keep pushing boundaries — the map updates to follow your success 🏆